Commercial Real Estate

 Due diligence is a process of doing thorough research before buying the property.
 It is a process where the investor investigates in detail, checks, and verifies any important information relating to the property before giving it consideration.

 Due diligence process can be categorised into five steps followed by the investor in any order to investing in commercial real estate development.
+Its important to do proper due diligence before investment in commercial real estate online.
 Let us have a look at them

 Operational Due Diligence: